adaltas/node-csv-docs/src/md/parse/options/cast_date.md

 ## Usage

 When active [`cast_date` with `true`](https://github.com/adaltas/node-csv/blob/master/packages/csv-parse/samples/option.cast_date.js), every field is tested with `Date.parse`.
-When the convertion to a JavaScript date succeed, the new date is returned.
+When the conversion to a JavaScript date succeed, the new date is returned.
 Otherwise, the original value is returned.

 `embed:packages/csv-parse/samples/option.cast_date.js`